AdobeDocs/experience-manager-cloud-manager.en/help/using/content-copy.md

 ![Edit content set](/help/assets/edit-content-set.png)

-Note that when editing your content set, you may need to expand the configured paths to reveal the excluded sub-paths.
+When editing your content set, you may need to expand the configured paths to reveal the excluded sub-paths.

 ## Copying Content {#copy-content}